determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 execute these tasks.
 The Determined helm chart makes it possible to set default pod specs for all CPU and GPU tasks.
 The defaults can be defined in ``values.yaml`` under ``taskContainerDefaults.cpuPodSpec`` and ``taskContainerDefaults.gpuPodSpec``.
-For examples of how to do this and a description of permissible fields please see the :ref:`specifying custom pod specs
+For examples of how to do this and a description of permissible fields, see the :ref:`specifying custom pod specs
 <custom-pod-specs>` guide.

 Default Password (Optional)